-Prolonged use of TPN may lead to liver problems.
+Long-term use of TPN may lead to liver problems.

 American Society for Parenteral and Enteral Nutrition - Professional Association.
 Guidelines for the use of parenteral and enteral nutrition in adult and pediatric patients.
 JPEN J Parenter Enteral Nutr.
 Jan-Feb 2002;26(1 Suppl): 1SA-6SA.